Border Patrol raids migrant aid camp in Arivaca

 On Wednesday, No More Deaths released a pair of emails they obtained through a Freedom of Information Act request that showed agents discussing a similar incident in June 2017 at the same camp in Arivaca.

-In June 2017, agents said they tracked four sets of footprints for 18 miles until they led into the camp, which is on private property.
-Agents waited for two days outside the camp, but could not get consent to enter the property.
+In June 2017, agents said they tracked four sets of footprints for 18 miles until they led into the camp.
+Agents waited for two days outside the camp but could not get consent to enter the property.
 They then obtained a search warrant, entered the property and arrested four men suspected of crossing the border illegally.

 In one email released Wednesday, an agent who No More Deaths volunteers believe is a high-ranking member of the Border Patrol agents union, asked the head of Customs and Border Protection to end “diplomacy” with No More Deaths during the June 2017 raid.

-The second email indicated two agents with the Border Patrol’s tactical unit, known as BORTAC, “helped out in an advisory capacity” to “hit the No More Deaths/No Mas Muertes camp” in June 2017.
-That unit has come under increased scrutiny after they clashed with protesters in Portland, Oregon, in recent days.
+The second email indicated two agents with the Border Patrol’s tactical unit, known as Bortac, “helped out in an advisory capacity” to “hit the No More Deaths/No Mas Muertes camp” in June 2017.

 Get local news delivered to your inbox!